cortinaluis/vue-google-map-sample/README.md

 #### Component 2: "components/map_markers"

+This is an example using d3 (to implement markers on the map).
 When `google` and `map` is given, it adds a new Google Overlay layer to the map, and projects a SVG rendered overlay.